An automatic car is a nightmare in the snow. An automatic car that thinks it knows best is worse still. Remind me again why I took the smart car out.

 Morals of the story: electronic systems in cars suck in adverse weather, humans know best, and always carry a shovel.

-4 people scribbled here
+4 of you scribbled here

 Can a shovel actually fit into a smart™ car with a driver and passenger already onboard?